Syntora

 The Problem

-Some firms hire marketing agencies to write blog posts.
-These agencies produce 2 to 4 posts per month about broad topics ("2026 CRE Market Outlook" or "5 Trends in Industrial Real Estate").
-This content may rank on Google for a few keywords, but AI engines prefer specificity over breadth.
-A 1,500-word blog post about market trends is less likely to be cited than a focused 600-word page that directly answers "what is the average cap rate for Class B office in Chicago" in its first two sentences.
+Some firms engage traditional marketing agencies for content creation, typically resulting in 2 to 4 blog posts monthly on broad subjects like “2026 CRE Market Outlook” or “5 Trends in Industrial Real Estate.”
+While this content might attract some Google keyword traffic, AI engines prioritize highly specific, direct answers over general breadth.
+A 1,500-word blog post on market trends is less likely to be cited than a concise 600-word page directly answering “what is the average cap rate for Class B office in Chicago” in its opening sentences, or “what are the typical options in a NNN lease agreement.”
+The scale of specific, answer-optimized content required for AI visibility—often hundreds of pages covering the intersection of services, property types, and markets—is not achievable through traditional manual content creation or broad-stroke agency approaches.

-This three-dimensional matrix generates hundreds of page targets.
-A firm offering 6 services across 5 property types in 10 markets has 300 permutations, each one a potential answer page.
-The pipeline mines questions from CRE-specific subreddits (r/CommercialRealEstate, r/realestateinvesting), Google PAA results, and industry forums.
-Questions like "how to evaluate a triple net lease" and "what due diligence is needed for a multifamily acquisition" feed into the generation queue.
+This three-dimensional matrix helps generate a tailored content strategy, identifying hundreds of specific page targets.
+For instance, a firm offering 6 services across 5 property types in 10 markets could have 300 unique content permutations, each a potential answer page.
+We would then develop a proprietary question mining pipeline, drawing insights from industry-specific forums, Google's “People Also Ask” results, and professional community discussions, including those on platforms like r/CommercialRealEstate or r/realestateinvesting.
+This process identifies high-value queries such as “how to evaluate a triple net lease” or “what due diligence is needed for a multifamily acquisition,” which directly inform the content generation queue.

 Cover Every Service-Property-Market Combination